Packers' LaFleur ready to match up with former boss Vrabel - WHIZ News

 “I think Matt’s got a confidence to him about what he believes in,” Vrabel said.
 “I think he’s a hard worker.
 I think he’s got a toughness to him, having been in a lot of different places, worked his way up.
 Not afraid to move his family for another opportunity and then turn that opportunity into something else.
 Those are all really strong qualities.
 I do think he has learned from the people that he’s been around, and he’s been around a lot of great coaches.”

-LaFleur looks forward to showing Vrabel how much he’s grown over the last couple seasons.
+LaFleur looks forward to showing Vrabel how much he’s grown over the past couple of seasons.

 “I really enjoyed my time in Tennessee, like I said, learned a lot,” LaFleur said.
 “Now I hope we come up with a good game plan, play our best football and go beat their butt.”